vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 1: Create MLOps POC Notebook and Verify Setup

-Create a new Databricks/Jupyter notebook named:

-"databricks_mlops_poc_step_by_step.ipynb"

-For now, create only Step 1.
-Do not create any later MLOps steps yet.

-Step 1 — Imports and Basic MLOps Configuration

-Create a Markdown cell with the heading:

-"# Step 1 - Import Libraries and Configure MLflow"

-Explain briefly that this step prepares the libraries and configuration required for the MLOps POC.

-Then create a Python code cell that:

-1. Imports:

-   - pandas
-   - numpy
-   - joblib
-   - mlflow
-   - mlflow.sklearn
-   - MlflowClient from "mlflow.tracking"
-   - datetime

-2. Prints the installed MLflow version.

-3. Defines these configuration variables:

-CATALOG_NAME = "superdata_au_dev"
-SCHEMA_NAME = "mlops"
-REGISTERED_MODEL_NAME = "superdata_au_dev.mlops.superannuation_churn_model"

-4. Configure MLflow to use the Unity Catalog Model Registry:

-mlflow.set_registry_uri("databricks-uc")

-5. Create an MLflow client:

-client = MlflowClient()

-6. Print:
-   - Catalog name
-   - Schema name
-   - Registered model name
-   - Current MLflow registry URI

-Add comments in the code explaining each important line.
+Copilot Prompt — Create Separate Step 2 Notebook

+Create a new Databricks notebook named:

+"02_verify_unity_catalog_access.ipynb"

+This notebook should contain only Step 2 of the MLOps POC.

+Purpose

+Verify that the current user can access:

+"superdata_au_dev.mlops"

+and confirm the permissions required for model registration.

+Notebook Content

+Create a Markdown section:

+"# Step 2 - Verify Unity Catalog Schema Access"

+Briefly explain what this step is checking and why it is required before registering MLflow models.

+Then add code to:

+1. Run:

+USE CATALOG superdata_au_dev

+2. Run:

+USE SCHEMA mlops

+3. Display:

+SELECT current_catalog(), current_schema()

+4. Run:

+SHOW GRANTS ON SCHEMA superdata_au_dev.mlops

+Display the grant results clearly.

+If "SHOW GRANTS" is not permitted, catch the exception and display a friendly warning instead of failing the notebook.

+Add a Markdown explanation of these permissions:

+- "USE CATALOG"
+- "USE SCHEMA"
+- "CREATE MODEL"

+Explain that "CREATE MODEL" is needed for registering a model in Unity Catalog.

+Do not:

+- load training/test datasets
+- load joblib models
+- train a model
+- create an MLflow experiment
+- register a model

 At the end print:

-"Step 1 completed successfully."
+"Step 2 completed successfully.
+Unity Catalog access verified."

-Do not load datasets.
-Do not load any ".joblib" models.
-Do not train or register any model.
-Do not create an MLflow experiment yet.
-Do not implement any other MLOps functionality.

-This step should only verify that the required Python/MLflow setup is available and configure the Unity Catalog registry.